karimguelph/BCE-Classifier/README.md

 - **Confusion Matrix**:
   Shows how many emails were correctly classified as legitimate or phishing.
   ![Confusion Matrix](outputs/confusion_matrix.png)
+  - **Explanation**:
+  The confusion matrix provides insights into the model's performance by showing the number of correct and incorrect classifications:
+  - **True Positives (TP)**: Emails correctly classified as phishing.
+  - **True Negatives (TN)**: Emails correctly classified as legitimate.
+  - **False Positives (FP)**: Legitimate emails incorrectly classified as phishing.
+  - **False Negatives (FN)**: Phishing emails incorrectly classified as legitimate.
+  This helps identify areas where the model might need improvement.

 - **AUC-ROC Curve**:
   Demonstrates the model's performance at various classification thresholds.
   ![AUC-ROC Curve](outputs/roc_curve.png)
+  - **Explanation**:
+  The AUC-ROC curve evaluates the model's ability to distinguish between classes (legitimate vs. phishing).
+A perfect score of **1.0** indicates that the model is highly effective in separating the two classes without overlap.

 ---